sesteel/go-view/README.md

 go-view
 =======

-Go-View is a project to build a rudementary GUI library for Go.
+Go-View is a project to build a rudimentary GUI library for Go.